-The purpose of the document is to assess the feasibility of introducing migration capabilities of Virtual Machines (VMs) across sites, with a special focus on the EGI Federated Cloud.
+The purpose of the document is to assess the feasibility and provide an implementable design for introducing migration capabilities of Virtual Machines (VMs) across sites, with a special focus on the EGI Federated Cloud.
 For that, different migration strategies are identified and properly described.
 Also, a survey of the current state of the art concerning the migration of VMs across different platforms is produced.
 Different use cases that may benefit from migration capabilities in EGI Federated Cloud are identified and a set of proposals regarding migration of VMs is presented together with a discussion on the issues, limitations and challenges that lay ahead the usage of these techniques.

 Overview of the document

-After the introduction, the remainder of the document is structured as follows.
-First, section 2 includes a description of the state of the art, identifying the current trends regarding the migration of Virtual Machines.
-Then, section 3 identifies the use cases that may benefit from the ability to migrate VMs in EGI Federated Cloud.
-Next, section 4 describes different VM migration approaches, describing their benefits and limitations, together with their applicability in the specific case of the EGI FedCloud.
-A VM migration approach is proposed considering the current scope and capabilities of the EGI FedCloud.
-Later, section 5 describes the migration procedure from the user point of view by mapping the migration procedure to the appropriate interfaces employed by the end user (mainly OCCI) and how the semantics of the OCCI operations would map to the specific behaviour of the Cloud Management PlatformsCloud Management Frameworks (CMPCMFs) available in EGI Federated CloudFedCloud.
-Finally, section 6 summarises the document pointing out the main conclusions.
+The rest of the document is structured as follows.
+Section 2 identifies the use cases that may benefit from the ability to migrate VMs in the EGI Federated Cloud.
+Section 3 gives an overview of the current trends regarding the migration of Virtual Machines.
+Section 4 is composed of the VM migration design, as well as the needed additions to the OCCI standard and the error management.
+Section 6 comprises the work plan regarding the different Cloud Management Frameworks and the needed extensions for the OCCI standard, outlining the next steps towards the final implementation.
+Finally, section 7 summarizes the document, pointing out the main conclusions.

-mS

 Migration use cases

-This section identifies the use cases that may benefit from migrating a Virtual Machine from one source site to a destination site, both belonging to the EGI Federated Cloud.
+This section identifies the preliminary use cases that will benefit from migrating a Virtual Machine from one source site to a destination site, both belonging to the EGI Federated Cloud.
 These use cases specifically target offline migration, as discussed in the previous section.
-For the purpose of this document, we have identified the following use cases:
+For the purpose of this document, we have identified the following use cases, although we expect that more use cases may arise and benefit from this new functionality:

-Near

-near near ,

-Moving , as this will

-Moving of large sice

-formas soon as has been
+Move Computation Close to Data

+Data-intensive applications benefit from data locality, meaning that the application exploiting that data will run much more efficiently if it is executed close to where the data is.
+Putting computation and data close together may be done in two different ways: moving the data close to computation, or the computation close to the data.

+Bringing data close to computation is assumed to be an expensive task that leads to increased network congestion.

+Bringing computation close to data is generally assumed to be a much better approach, especially regarding large datasets (i.e. Big Data).

+In this context, the relocation of Virtual Machines between sites may enable users to move their computations (in the shape of VMs) easily to where the data is being stored, without the need of rebuilding their running instances.
+This reduces the latency to access the data and it is expected to provide enhanced throughput.
+A VM can be therefore migrated from one site to another, considering the data to be processed.

 Migration to Prevent Redeployment of Software